ttm/percolation/README.md

 This install method is especially useful when reloading modified module in subsequent runs of percolation (usually with the standard importlib).

-Percolation uses social, music and visuals packages to enable anthropological physics experiments and social harnessing:
+Percolation may use social, music and visuals packages to enable anthropological physics experiments and social harnessing:
 - https://github.com/ttm/social
 - https://github.com/ttm/music
 - https://github.com/ttm/visuals

+## core features
+  - Provide routines for percolation in social systems by experiments and processes.
+  - Ease knowledge about the networked self.
+  - Analyses of social systems through textual, topological, temporal statistics within a typology framework of agents and networks.
+  - Art and games from social structures, such as music and animation.
+  - Integration of resources through RDF data and OWL ontologies.
+  - Cross provenance resource recommendation, extending facilities from the Participation package.
+  - WWW integration to provide data and media.

 ## coding conventions
 A function name has a verb if it changes state of initialized objects, if it only "returns something", it is has no verb in name.